Skip to main content

 Example: GitHub sends a webhook POST request to a specified URL whenever someone opens a pull request, allowing CI/CD systems to automatically run tests

-Related Terms: API, API endpoint, event-driven, HTTP, POST, real-time
+Related Terms: API, API endpoint, event-driven, HTTP, MCP server, POST, real-time

 Source: Zapier: "What are webhooks?"